-2019 20 18
+2020 20 19

 Current Non-current Current Non-current

 £'000 £'000 £'000 £'000

-Staff advances 214 - 245 -
+Staff advances 15 - 214 -

-Other receivables - 157 - 155
+Other receivables - 153 - 157

-214 157 245 155
+15 153 214 157

 Staff advances relate to cash advances given to staff as on account payments for contractual performance bonuses earned between 2013 and 2017.
-At the time these bonuses were awarded, it was and remains the Group's intention, in accordance with its usual practice, to settle these contractual amounts due when appropriate to do so under the Group's Enterprise Management Incentive Scheme at which time the amounts advanced to staff will be recovered in full.
+At the time these bonuses were awarded, it was the Group's intention, in accordance with its usual practice, to settle these contractual amounts due when appropriate to do so under the Group's Enterprise Management Incentive Scheme at which time the amounts advanced to staff would be recovered in full.
+However, during the year, the Group made the decision to review the historic bonus amounts and corresponding staff advances.
+As a result, an accrual relating to the bonuses due to be settled exists.
+These bonuses are expected to be cleared during the course of 2021.

 Other receivables generally arise from transactions outside the normal operating activities of the Group.
 The amount outstanding relates to a trade receivable due from the non-controlling interest in the Group's Canadian subsidiary which is repayable on demand.
 However, the amount outstanding is expected to be recovered within the next five to ten years depending on the amount of cash generated from sales made in the Canadian market and has, therefore, been classified as a non-current asset.